 Owning a menacing dog

-A menacing dog declaration can be upgraded to a Dangerous Dog Declaration if the owner of the menacing dog has been issued with two infringement notices for failing to comply with requirements such as leashing or muzzling their dog while in public places.
-A Menacing Dog Declaration can be revoked by council if the owner takes a course of action to remedy the reasons for the dog rushing at or chasing a person.
-The course of action must satisfy the council that this incident will not be repeated.
+A menacing dog declaration can be revoked by local council if the owner takes action to remedy the reasons for the dog rushing at or chasing a person.
+Any action taken by the owner must satisfy the local council that an incident will not be repeated.

 If an owner does not agree with the declaration, the owner may appeal council's declaration of a menacing dog through the Victorian Civil and Administrative Tribunal within 28 days of the declaration.